What is a cryptocurrency?

 The most popular, completely anonymous digital currency is Monero.

-Global distributed cryptocurrencies cannot be banned or censored.
+Globally distributed digital currencies cannot be banned or censored.
 This means that central governments lose power, because they can no longer use monetary policy to control transactions, e.g. to enforce sanctions.
 This is especially useful for people living in dictatorships or autocracies.

 Banking the Unbanked